Climate resilient city

 The City of Adelaide is part of Resilient East, a partnership between the eight eastern metropolitan councils which aims to improve the resilience of our communities, assets and infrastructure, local economies and natural environment so they can cope with the inevitable impacts and challenges of climate change.

 The Resilient East Regional Climate Change Adaptation Plan came into operation in 2016.
 The Plan was developed with peak bodies, business and residents’ groups across the region.
-The Project is supported through a partnership Climate Change Sector Agreement with the South Australian Government that was signed on 23 March 2017.
+The Project is supported through a partnership Climate Change Sector Agreement with the South Australian Government.

 What can you do?